iamb is now accepting applications from curators for 2020.

 • Artist and/or curatorial statements should be prepared for each show.
 City Books reserves the right to edit those statements for clarity (i.e., grammar, mechanics, and punctuation) but is also happy to work with artists & curators on developing content, if so desired.

-• Works should be for sale.
+• All works shall be titled and for sale.
 The work will be priced according to a 70/20/10 (artist/curator/CB) split unless other arrangements have been made in writing in advance between the curator and the artist.
+Artists and curators will be asked to sign a simple contract before hanging the show for the protection of all parties involved.
+A copy of the contract can be provided upon request at any time .

 • All artwork must be removed from the gallery/bookstore on the Sunday following the show’s closing so the space can be prepared and turned around for the next show.
 City Books assumes no responsibility for artwork left beyond the run of the show.